ArtiPedia/blog-v3/_posts/2016-07-04-jekyll-categories.md

 Once that is done, create a page to display them.

 ### Create a Category page
 This is the page which will be shown when someone clicks on any category.
-Something like my [jekyll tags](/tags/) page.
+Something like my [jekyll tags](/tags/){: target="_blank"} page.
 Copy below code and paste it into a new file and name it **categories.html**.

 {% highlight html %}{% raw %}
 ---